govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Alcohol Use</td>
          <td>
            Evaluation of a patient's consumption of alcohol.
 Examples include but are not limited to history of alcohol use, alcohol use disorder identification test and alcohol intake assessment.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Clinical Risk Assessment Results</td>
          <td>
-           Results based on clinical risk assessments (e.g., hemorrhagic risk screens, sepsis risk screens)
+           Results based on clinical risk assessments (e.g., hemorrhagic risk screens, sepsis risk screens, EPDS, PHQ-9, GAD-7)
          </td>
       </tr>
                   <tr>
          <td>Mental/ Cognitive Status</td>
          <td>
            Assessment or screening for the presence of a mental or behavioral problem. <br><br> Examples include but are not limited to Confusion Assessment Method (CAM) and Patient Health Questionnaire (PHQ).
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Pregnancy Status</td>
          <td>
            State or condition of being pregnant or intent to become pregnant. <br><br> Examples include but are not limited to pregnant, not pregnant, and unknown.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Smoking Status</td>
          <td>
            Assessment of a patient’s smoking behaviors.<br><br> Examples include but are not limited to pack-years and current use.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Substance Use</td>
          <td>
            Evaluation of a patient's reported use of drugs or other substances for non-medical purposes or in excess of a valid prescription.
 Examples include but are not limited to substance use disorder score, and substance use knowledge assessment.
+[USCDI]
          </td>
       </tr>
                   <tr>